Previous Page Next Page

 A client living in an HCS group home and attending a vocational workshop on weekdays is an example of a facility contracting with a business.

-The intake specialist usually completes a report for PI Facility (either an intake or an I&R AFC Client Rights/Fac Admin Issue) if the incident occurred while the client was in the care of the contracted business.
+The intake specialist usually completes a report for PI Facility (either an intake or an I&R AFC Client Rights/Fac Admn Issues) if the incident occurs while the client is in the care of the contracted business.
 The facility is responsible for the client’s safety, even while the client is at the contracted business.
-Exception: If the contracted business is a day habilitation center, see 6751 Day Habilitation Center (Dayhab).
+Exception: If the contracted business is a day habilitation center, it could be under the jurisdiction of either PI Facility or Health and Human Services (HHS).

 If an incident occurred at the contracted business, and the reporter does not know the name of the facility where the client lives or through which the client receives services, the intake specialist follows standard procedures for PI Facility reports.

-• I&R AFC Client Rights/Fac Admin Issue.
+- I&R AFC Client Rights/Fac Admn Issues.

 See 6638 Resource Is Unknown or Not Found.